pgmodeler/plugins/graphicalquerybuilder/README.md

 Explanatory video [peertube](https://tube.tux.ovh/videos/watch/0218cced-80aa-4097-bb97-45a1d9db5abd) `||` [youtube](https://www.youtube.com/watch?v=Zuefynmnvs0)

-This is the traditional feature set; you can insert tables, columns, relations in the builder ; group, sort them...
+This is the traditional feature set ; you can insert tables, columns, relations in the builder ; group, sort them...

 The plugin will then output the SQL, and allow you to save the code, or run it directly from the management section.